nuxt/website-v2/content/en/guides/deployment/deployment-qovery.md

 ## Prerequisites

 This guide assumes you already have a Nuxt project to deploy.
-If you need a project, use the [Get Started](/content/en/get-started/installation.md).
+If you need a project, follow the [Get Started](/content/en/get-started/installation.md) guide.

 ## Setup